bjss-data-academy/apache-spark-databricks/streaming.md

 ### Idempotent sinks
 _Idempotence_ means that an operation can be applied multiple times without changing the end result.

 Many things are not idempotent.
-Say I want to pay only £10 into my bank, but I accidentally hit the pay buttone twice. £20 will go into my bank - not what I wanted to do at all.
+Say I want to pay only £10 into my bank, but I accidentally hit the `pay #10` buttone twice. £20 will go into my bank - not what I wanted to do at all.
 We need to make this button idempotent, so that we can press it as many times as we like, and still only have the bank balance go up by £10.

 Spark adds idempotence to write operations.
 This avoids accidental duplication of results data.